SamuelSwartzberg/flashcardifying_text_temp/inf.md

 `<defs>` in SVG is an area of your file that contains things that will not display by themselves, but can be used by other elements.

+###### whateverUnits

+the `gradientUnits/patternUnits/patternContentUnits/...` attribute controls whether the units used are relative to the document or the element. the `gradientUnits/patternUnits/patternContentUnits/...` attribute can be `userSpaceOnUse` or `objectBoundingBox`

+userSpaceOnUse|document
+objectBoundingBox|element

+table:attribute|default
+gradientUnits|objectBoundingBox
+patternUnits|objectBoundingBox
+patternContentUnits|userSpaceOnUse (confusingly)
+filterUnitas|objectBoundingBox

 ##### fill types

 Fill types are used to `fill` objects